VICO-UoE/mlpractical/README.md

   *  a Python package `mlp`, a [NumPy](http://www.numpy.org/) based neural network package designed specifically for the course that students will implement parts of and extend during the course labs and assignments,
   *  a series of [Jupyter](http://jupyter.org/) notebooks in the `notebooks` directory containing explanatory material and coding exercises to be completed during the course labs.

+## Remote working

+If you are working remotely, follow this [guide](notes/remote-working-guide.md).

 ## Getting set up

 Detailed instructions for setting up a development environment for the course are given in [this file](notes/environment-set-up.md).
-Before starting to set up the environment make sure you are remotely connetced to the Informatics Network and the dice machine by following this [guide](notes/remote-working-guide.md) if you are working on the DICE (highly recommended) and not your personal machine.
 Students doing the course will spend part of the first lab getting their own environment set up.